|

 1755-1777

-Private; of Guilford, Conn., and Richmond, Mass.
+private; of Guilford, Conn., and Richmond, Mass.

-[05-0288] (Aaron, Abraham, Isaac, John, John)
+[05-00288] Aaron, Abraham, Isaac, John, John

-A payroll for July 8-28, 1777, shows that he was
+8-28, 1777, shows that he was a private in Capt.

-a private in Capt.
 Amos Rathbun's Company, Maj.
+Caleb Hyde's

-Caleb Hyde's Detachment, from Berkshire County,
+Detachment, from Berkshire County, Mass., and

-of Bennington in Defense of his Country, Aug.
+Bennington in Defense of his Country, Aug.

 16, 1777, in 22d yr."
 His brother Aaron also served.